gumaerc-testorg/15.s21-january-iap-2014/content/pages/related-resources-and-links.md

 The Founder's Memo
 ------------------

-The [Founders' Memo (PDF)]({{< baseurl >}}/resources/mit15_s21iap14_fndrsmemo) is designed to educate the "team" of Founders as they work out the relationships among themselves.
+The {{% resource_link 1e6bb65b-d5f2-d49b-36b3-739495f00ce8 "Founders' Memo (PDF)" %}} is designed to educate the "team" of Founders as they work out the relationships among themselves.
 It should be considered by anyone who is thinking of starting a new venture.

 Reprints from the "Starting Up" Column
 --------------------------------------